webplatform/docs/javascript/JSON/index.md

 ---
 title: JSON
-tags:
-  - JS
-  - Basic
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/cc836458(v=vs.94).aspx)'
 readiness: 'Ready to Use'
 summary: 'An intrinsic object that provides functions to convert JavaScript values to and from the JavaScript Object Notation (JSON) format.
 The JSON.stringify function serializes a JavaScript value to JSON text.
 The JSON.parse function deserializes JSON text to produce a JavaScript value.'
+tags:
+  - JS
+  - Basic
 uri: javascript/JSON

 ---
-# JSON

-## Summary
+## <span>Summary</span>

 An intrinsic object that provides functions to convert JavaScript values to and from the JavaScript Object Notation (JSON) format.
 The JSON.stringify function serializes a JavaScript value to JSON text.
 The JSON.parse function deserializes JSON text to produce a JavaScript value.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     JSON.[method]

 **Method**
 :   Required.
 Name of one of the methods of the JSON object.

-## Remarks
+## <span>Remarks</span>

 You cannot create a JSON object by using the new operator.
 An error occurs if you try to do this.
 However, you can override or modify the JSON object.